 State Energy Education Contacts

 An updated state-by-state list of resources and contacts for teachers, students and researchers.
-Also see our list of National Energy Education Contacts.
+Also see National Energy Education Contacts.

 Hunt Oil Company drilled the A.R.
 Jackson Well No. 1 near Gilbertown in January 1944.
 The well found commercial quantities of oil at a depth of 2,580 feet.
 The State Oil and Gas Board of Alabama was formed the following year.